-8 For information on methods to resolve bicameral differences, see CRS Report 98-696, Resolving Legislative Differences in Congress: Conference Committees and Amendments Between the Houses, by (name redacted).
+7 For information on methods to resolve bicameral differences, see CRS Report 98-696, Resolving Legislative Differences in Congress: Conference Committees and Amendments Between the Houses, by Elizabeth Rybicki.

-9 A brief guide to drafting legislation is available for download on the Office of Legislative Counsel's website, at http://legcounsel.house.gov/HOLC/Resources/quick_guide.pdf.
+8 A brief guide to drafting legislation is available for download on the Office of Legislative Counsel's website, at http://legcounsel.house.gov/HOLC/Resources/quick_guide.pdf.

-shared staff, and they work closely with committee members and staff to ensure that the bill's language and form matches the intent of its sponsor and adheres to drafting rules and linguistic traditions of the House.10
+language and form matches the intent of its sponsor and adheres to drafting rules and linguistic traditions of the House.9

 Several drafts may be required before a measure is ready for formal introduction.
-11 Those drafting legislation may seek assistance from the Office of Legislative Counsel at any stage.
+10 Those drafting legislation may seek assistance from the Office of the Legislative Counsel at any stage.
 All communications with the office are treated as confidential.
 The office is located in Room 337 of the Ford House Office Building and can be reached at extension 5-6060 or by sending an email request to legcoun@mail.house.gov.
-12
+11